 He admits patients to The Methodist Hospital or Park Plaza Hospital.

 Dr. Loftus’ has one son and resides in Bellaire, Texas.
-Adam is a 2008 graduate of Bellaire High School and is attending Vanderbilt University where he is pursuing a degree in Mechanical Engineering.
+Adam is a 2008 graduate of Bellaire High School and a 2012 graduate of Vanderbilt University where graduated Sum Laude in Mechanical Engineering.
+Adam is a business analyst with Capitol One.
 Dr. Loftus is an avid golfer when he can find the time to play.

 This web site represents the views of Dr. Loftus alone.
 It is not intended to allow patients/non-physicians to self-diagnose but rather to increase patient's understanding of their medical condition.
 Dr. Loftus believes informed patients can better assist in their own medical care, which results in a better outcome for the patient.